-- 9.5.1 Students intending to register for a module even for non-degree purposes must meet the admission requirements for the relevant module and qualification in which the study unit is offered, for example: Registration for a study unit at honours level can only be considered if the student meets the admission requirements for the honours programme concerned.
-Additionally, the student must meet pre-requisites and co-requisites for modules to be taken for NDP purposes. - 9.5.2 A student may be allowed to register for a maximum of four modules for non-degree purposes while registered for a formal undergraduate diploma or degree qualification that has a minimum duration of three or four years.
-Refer to rule 9.2. - 9.5.3 A student may be allowed to register for a maximum of two modules for non-degree purposes while registered for a formal undergraduate diploma or degree qualification that has a minimum duration of one or two years. - 9.5.4 A student who is registered for an honours degree may, only with the special permission of the executive dean of the respective college that offers the honours programme, also register in the same academic year for not more than two undergraduate modules for non-degree purposes (NDP).
-Student may not register modules for an incomplete undergraduate / honours / postgraduate diploma for NDP concurrently with another undergraduate or
+- Students intending to register for a module even for non-degree purposes must meet the admission requirements for the relevant qualification in which the study unit is offered, for example: Registration for a study unit at honours level will only be considered if the student meets the admission requirements for the honours programme concerned.
+Additionally, the student must meet the pre-requisites and corequisites for the modules to be taken for NDP purposes. - A student may be allowed to register for a maximum of 36 credits for non-degree purposes while registered for a formal undergraduate diploma or degree qualification that has a minimum duration of three or four years.
+Refer to rule 9.2. - A student may be allowed to register for a maximum of 24 credits for non-degree purposes while registered for a formal undergraduate diploma or degree qualification that has a minimum duration of one or two years. - A student who is registered for an honours degree may, only with the special permission of the executive dean of the respective college that offers the honours programme, also register in the same academic year for a maximum of 24 credits at undergraduate level for non-degree purposes (NDP).
+Student may not register modules for an incomplete undergraduate/honours/postgraduate diploma for NDP concurrently with another undergraduate or postgraduate qualification to complete two qualifications in the same academic year. - A student who is registered for a master's degree may also register in the same academic year for two undergraduate modules or for one honours module or the corresponding number of modules on the same level for non-degree purposes (NDP). - A student who is registered for a doctoral degree may also register in the same academic year for a maximum of 24 credits at undergraduate, honours or master's level or the corresponding number of modules on the same level for non-degree purposes (NDP).

-- postgraduate qualification to complete two qualifications in the same academic year. - 9.5.5 A student who is registered for a master's degree may, also register in the same academic year for two undergraduate modules or for one honours module or the corresponding number of modules on the same level for non-degree purposes (NDP). - 9.5.6 A student who is registered for a doctoral degree may, also register in the same academic year for two undergraduate modules or for one honours module or one master's module or the corresponding number of modules on the same level for nondegree purposes (NDP). - 9.5.7 Modules passed for non-degree purpose will not necessarily be credited or recognized towards a formal qualification at a later stage. - 9.5.8 Modules for professional qualifications such as teaching, social work and nursing etcetera may not be registered for non-degree purposes without special permission.
-Registration of these modules for non-degree purposes without special permission, will be cancelled immediately.
-If any of these modules were passed under non degree purposes without prior permission, they will not be considered towards the awarding of a professional qualification.
+- Modules passed for non-degree purpose will not necessarily be credited or recognised towards a formal qualification at a later stage. - Modules for professional qualifications such as teaching, social work and nursing may not be registered for non-degree purposes without special permission.
+Registration of these modules for non-degree purposes without special permission from the respective chair of department, will be cancelled immediately.
+If any of these modules were passed under non-degree purposes without prior permission, they will not be considered towards the awarding of a professional qualification. - Students may register for a maximum of 36 credits towards the NDP qualification.
+Once a student has passed 36 credits towards the NDP, no further registration for NDP for the qualification will be approved.